-9. Proposals will be judged by a selection committee appointed by the SOF President, made up of individuals who are familiar with the field of Shakespeare Authorship studies.
+9. Proposals will be judged by a selection committee appointed by the SOF President, made up of individuals who are familiar with Oxfordian and Shakespeare Authorship studies.

-10. Grants will be financed by a combination of specific donations to the Program and a matching amount from the
+10. Grants will be financed by specific donations to the Program, to a maximum of $20,000.

-11. The grant proposal period will run for three months, after which the Society will announce the successful applicants.
+11. The grant proposal period will run through October 31, 2017, with the successful applicants announced after January 1, 2018.
 The donation period will run indefinitely.

-14. Grantees will be encouraged to submit papers describing their research to mainstream journals.
+14. Grantees will be encouraged to submit papers of their research to mainstream journals.
 If this is unsuccessful, the Fellowship will consider such papers for one of its publications.

 15. Applications should be submitted to John Hamill at firstname.lastname@example.org.